Add office photos

 What are the pros and cons of working in University of Cambridge?

 Working at University of Cambridge comes with several advantages and disadvantages.
-It is highly rated for work life balance, work satisfaction and skill development.
-However, it is poorly rated for salary & benefits, based on 5 employee reviews on AmbitionBox.
+It is highly rated for work life balance, work satisfaction and company culture.
+However, it is poorly rated for salary & benefits and promotions / appraisal, based on 5 employee reviews on AmbitionBox.

 Stay ahead in your career.
 Get AmbitionBox app